gullitmiranda/dotfiles/README.md

 Now, whenever you open iTerm2 or create a new tab, Fish shell will be used as the default shell for that profile.

+#### Changing the default terminal shell in vscode

+Follow the instructions from https://gist.github.com/plembo/2a116930d107a6745f239be9e453953c

 ### Enable fish as default shell